 Certain groups tend to leave people scratching their heads, and sometimes you’re never quite sure what you’re going to get.
 No, this isn’t a clever play on Forest Gump, it simply is what it is.
 It happens often, and this time around it’s the Oh Sees that are at it again, only this time, it’s a collaboration with a musician that’s as willing to take as many risks.

 Kyp Malone has recorded and performed with TV On The Radio for the better part of almost 20 years.
 Seeing him here, I didn’t bat an eye because experimentation is well within his comfort zone.
-Oh, I’m referring to the collaboration between Oh Sees members and Malone as Bent Arcana (I’m just calling the collective that although it’s the name of the album.
+Oh, I’m referring to the collaboration between Oh Sees members and Malone as Bent Arcana (I’m just referring the collective that way although it’s the name of the album.
 The band is going by: Ryan Sawyer, Peter Kerlin, Kyp Malone, Brad Caulkins, Tom Dolas, Marcos Rodriguez, Laena “Geronimo” Myers-Ionita, Joce Soubiran, Andres Renteria and John Dwyer and it’s just too much to mention).

 I wasn’t prepared for this release, not by a longshot.
 The album itself, completely instrumental aside from a few shouts here and there.
 There are a wide array of instruments utilized (sax, keys, synths, drums, double bass, violin, etc.) and while this could have come across as a bland free-jazz expressionless experiment, it’s quite the opposite and in layman’s terms: it’s really fucking good.
 The band opens with the 10-minute+ “The Gate,” building off asymmetrical synths and guitars before grasping onto Ryan Sawyer’s steady drumbeat that gets hypnotically wicked.
 The bassline rides to beat for all its worth and anyone could listen to it for hours.
 Tenor sax rolls in accentuating the moment as guitars eventually roll in.
 It’s easy to fall in love with the track and listen to it over and over and over again.
 And again.
-I have to wonder if it would be too pompous of me share a cheap comparison of this to Miles Davis… take that however you will.
+I have to wonder if it would be too pompous of me to share a cheap comparison of this to Miles Davis… take that however you will.

 While the band plays through a 70s-induced fusion, they’re allowed the freedom to insert semblances of krautrock into its fold, much like on “Outré Sorcellerie” where the outfit may seem like it’s meandering through space and time with instruments but the sonic levels are erratically brilliant, while “Misanthrope Gets Lunch” works around a bassline, filtering instruments around it for exploiting the experimentation to fascinate.
 Later on we find the group of musicians on “Oblivion Sigil” captivating with an unrelenting rhythm for over 11 minutes.
 The band gets funkified around it and the brilliance is remarkable.